amt-RMGG/AMT-StackOverflow/README.md

 - For `UPVOTE_EVENTTYPE`, give the id of the upvote event type you created in the previous step.
 - For `NEW_QUESTION_EVENTTYPE`, give the id of the new question asked event type you created in the previous step.

-Once all of this is done.
-Build the image if you haven't already with `./build-image.sh`.
-Then, you can start the StackUnderflow server with `./run-image`.
+Once all of this is done, you can start the StackUnderflow server with `./run-release.sh`.